1j01/project-nexus/IDEAS.md

 	* Configure whether you want it to give you
 		* an open/close project button, or
 		* an open/focus project button (and what it would focus?)
 		* and whether you want it to allow multiple projects open
 		* Hopefully it can keep track of processes well enough
 			* I'm thinking it would be bad if you navigate away from a project within a tool and close the project and the tool is killed even though it's no longer related to the project
 				* I guess it would just have to warn you
 					* And because of this, murderous behavior would be disabled by default
 		* (If one workflow is obviously superior, I'll remove the setting)

-* Auto detect common project superdirectories
-	* by IDEs or other tools?
-	* simple things like %USER%/Code or ~/code
-		* "code", "coding", "programming", "projects", etc.
-		* Uppercase, lowercase, dashed (e.g. "coding-projects") or spaced

 * Plugins